 This subject provides an introduction to the comparative and therapeutic materia medica indications of multiple remedies.
 Introduces and differentiates homeopathic medicines having an affinity to an organ or system to be used in an acute condition.
 Includes rubric selection, repertory work, sample cases, and appropriate research studies.
 Students will be encouraged to prepare a comparison chart for each therapeutic topic.
 The remedies will be examined and analyzed with reference to various disease patterns and miasmatic activity compare and contrast the indications of homeopathic remedies.
 A study of therapeutic materia medica is explored, linking exact remedies to certain disease conditions and treatments.
-Remedy AHE 2022-23 Catalog v3 published Nov.
-3, 2022 relationship is critically analyzed allowing the student to determine the connections between remedies and their actions on the client.
+Remedy relationship is critically analyzed allowing the student to determine the connections between remedies and their actions on the client.
 Students will be encouraged to prepare a comparison chart for each therapeutic topic.